 Hey now, gang.
 I’m back with another 300 Words post.
-Today’s entry is one of those not-so-new ones, an underseen and underrated film I’ve been championing for a long time now, 25th HOUR.
+Today’s entry is one of those not-so-new ones, an underseen and underrated film I’ve been championing for years, the 2002 Spike Lee joint 25th HOUR.

 “Champagne for my real friends, and real pain for my sham friends.”